Mexican Flan de Calabaza (pumpkin flan)

 The pan with flan custard inside a larger pan and pouring hot water into the larger pan.

-Bake at 350°F (175°C) for 1 hour or until nicely set on the sides but a bit giggly in the middle.
+Preheat the oven to 350°F (175°C) and bake flan for 1 hour or until nicely set on the sides but a bit giggly in the middle.

 Flan de calabaza baked in a water bath (baño maría).